Skip to content

 Roast beef with horseradish mash recipe

 Make light work of this easy roast beef for two, served with horseradish mash and seasonal greens.
 It's on the table in under an hour - win!
-Don't forget the Aunt Bessie's Yorkshire Puddings.
 See method

 • Serves 2 with leftovers